 Going off track from the main topic will reduce the value of your answers.
 You must see the question and give relevant answers only.
 Do not include irrelevant content to make the answers lengthy.

 In IELTS writing task 2 topics, you must link the paragraphs of the answers.
-The introduction, middle paras, and conclusion must be in correct sequence.
+The introduction, middle paras, and conclusion must be in the correct sequence.

 10. Avoid repetition of words